Atari Teenage Riot

 Atari Teenage Riot (ATR) is a German band formed in Berlin in 1992.
-Highly political, they fuse left-wing, anarchist and anti-fascist views with punk vocals and a techno sound called digital hardcore, which is a term band member Alec Empire used as the name of his record label Digital Hardcore Recordings.
+Highly political, they fuse anarchist and anti-fascist views with punk vocals and a techno sound called digital hardcore, which is a term band member Alec Empire used as the name of his record label Digital Hardcore Recordings.
+After a long hiatus in 2000, they re-formed in 2010.

 History

 Atari Teenage Riot was founded as an attack on the Neo-Nazi subculture by fusing hardcore punk views with German techno; it consisted of three Berliners—Alec Empire, Hanin Elias and MC Carl Crack.
 ATR's early releases (which included the track "Hetzjagd Auf Nazis!"/"Hunt Down the Nazis!") were surrounded by controversy in Germany.

 After signing to major European label Phonogram Records in 1993, the band received a large financial advance which they duplicitously used to set up their own record label: Digital Hardcore Recordings (DHR).
 ATR never delivered a commercially viable demo to Phonogram.

 The major label Intercord signed the group in 1995 for Germany.
 ATR's record label Digital Hardcore Recordings released the debut album Delete Yourself! internationally.
-In 1996 the Beastie Boys licensed the album and released it in the US with extra songs under the title "Burn Berlin Burn" on their label Grand Royal.
+In 1996 the Beastie Boys licensed the album and released it in the US with extra songs under the title Burn Berlin Burn on their label Grand Royal.

-The band toured with Wu-Tang Clan, Rage Against the Machine, Nine Inch Nails, Ministry, Moby and Beck.
+The band toured in 1997 with Wu-Tang Clan, Rage Against the Machine, Nine Inch Nails, Ministry, Moby and Beck because of the success of their album Burn Berlin Burn.

 In 1996, ATR was joined by Nic Endo, a noise/soundscape artist, who played her first live show with ATR in the spring of 1997 during the South by Southwest festival in Austin, Texas.

 In 1999, ATR released the album 60 Second Wipe Out, which featured a number of guest artists, including rappers The Arsonists.
 According to Magnet, "Empire's guitar-playing values speed-thrash malevolence, and when paired with Endo's painful skronkage, the album is decidedly denser than its predecessor".

 That year the band were arrested in Berlin for "inciting violence" during a performance at a protest against the NATO bombing of Yugoslavia.
 Conflicts began between the 30,000-strong crowd of protestors and police while the band played their song "Revolution Action."